 Glenwood Springs, Colorado

 Like the famed Glenwood Hot Springs Resort, Iron Mountain Hot Springs is also located in the town of Glenwood Springs, but is much more intimate.
-It’a one of the newer hot springs to open in the Centennial State, and has 16 soaking pools with varying temperatures of mineral water from 98 to 108 degrees.
+It’s one of the newer hot springs to open in the Centennial State and has 16 soaking pools with varying temperatures of mineral water from 98 to 108 degrees.
 On the lower level is a family-friendly freshwater pool.
 Above you’ll find an elevated jetted spa for parents to enjoy while watching their children.

-MAKE MEMORIES: 25 Best Family Vacation Spots in the U.S. for All Ages
+MAKE MEMORIES: 25 best family vacation spots in the U.S. for all ages

 The pools have heated walkways between one another for warmth in the winter.
-The springs produce 14 different healing minerals, with the most abundant being iron, sulfate, chloride, sodium and calcium.
+The springs produce 14 different healing minerals, with the most abundant being iron, sulfate, chloride, sodium, and calcium.
 Families can also soak in the views of Iron Mountain, Red Mountain, the Flat Tops, and the peaks of majestic Mt.
 Sopris to the south.
 Note that these mineral springs are not open to children under the age of five.

 5. Mount Princeton Hot Springs Resort